astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/mro.md

 # However, we don't complain about "duplicate base classes" here,
 # even though two classes are both inferred as being `Unknown`.
 #
+# (TODO: should we revisit this?
+Does it violate the gradual guarantee?
+# Should we just silently infer `[Foo, Unknown, object]` as the MRO here
+# without emitting any error at all?
+Not sure...)
+#
 # error: [inconsistent-mro] "Cannot create a consistent method resolution order (MRO) for class `Foo` with bases list `[Unknown, Unknown]`"
 class Foo(unknown_object_1, unknown_object_2): ...